These study guide questions were submitted by real pilots who actually interviewed with United Airlines Aviate

 If ground speed is 120kts how long will it take to get to alternate airport that is 100 nm away?
 50 minutes

 Why United?
+Company culture is very important to me.
+United is known for having a very strong safety culture, they have a great network of people, everyone I have talked to says that they really enjoy the people there and that they are all very friendly.
+They have many different bases I find appealing and I am interested in international flight.
 When I think about the most important thing for me in aviation, I think safety, without safety awareness we all would be jobless very fast.
 I know United Airlines were the first one to implement safety procedures into their SOP's and in my opinion- this is the most important thing, you can be the best pilot on earth, with the best skills and the best training and you might be able to get out of a dangerous situation, but if you are a safe pilot you wouldn't be in a dangerous situation from the first place.
 I know that United Airlines is one of the safest airline if not the most, worldwide.
 I love United’s route system as well as the different type of aircraft that they fly.
 United has an exspansive route system.

 What is the max holding airspeed/altitudes?
 Surface-6000: 200kts

 Tell me about a time that you did something creative to solve a problem.
 In flight it is better to expect the unexpected rather than to count on everything going smoothly.
 It is important to be alert at all times and to be ready to handle unexpected situations when they do occur.

 T- task: make proper corrections using the dead foot technique and feathering procedures

 A- Assessment: there are instances where I have accidentally put in the wrong rudder pressure while going through the correction process.
 I recognized my mistake prior to making the situation worse and shutting down the wrong engine (identify, verify)

 R- Results: successful landing on a single engine Had an incident in flight and had to be creative, landed immediately.